timeplus-io/docs/docs/proton-kafka.md

 #### Multiple columns to read from Kafka{#multi_col_read}

-If the keys in the JSON message never change, or you don't care about the new columns, you can also create the external stream with multiple columns (only available to Proton v1.3.24+).
+If the keys in the JSON message never change, or you don't care about the new columns, you can also create the external stream with multiple columns.

 You can pick up some top level keys in the JSON as columns, or all possible keys as columns.